vg-json-data/sm-json-data/strats.md

 | Turn around                                                             | `8`                     |
 | Position using moonwalk (and shoot open the door)                       | `12`                    |

-The way to calculate heat frames depends on the type of `leaveWithRunway`:
+The way to calculate minimally required heat frames depends on the type of `leaveWithRunway`:

 - If the `from` node of the `leaveWithRunway` is the same as the `to` node, then this represents that the runway is used starting from the door.
 In this case heat frames must be included for running in both directions.
 The distance to run is determined by the `minTiles` in the `comeInRunning` object.
 The heat frames for this run length should be doubled; then heat frames should be added to allow time to turn around and position.
 Even with optimal movement, time to position is necessary if the full length of the runway is required; in theory this time could be reduced by using X-Ray Scope to buffer the positioning and to turn-around in place.
 - If the `from` node of the `leaveWithRunway` is different from the `to` node, then this represents that the runway is used starting at the end opposite the door.
 In this case heat frames only need to be included for running in one direction, toward the door.
 However, if the `comeInRunning` condition has a `maxTiles` and it is less than the effective runway length in the `leaveWithRunway`, then it will not work to run through the entire length of the runway; there are a couple options in this case: